ZiggyKor/ZiggyKor.github.io/index.md

 ### About Ziggy Kor (Sirius Archer)

-I'm not a student majoring in Computer Science but Electronic Engineering but quite interested in computer programming.
+I'm an undergraduate student majoring in not Computer Science but Electronic Engineering but quite interested in computer programming.
 For more information or communications, please contact me at [my GitHub Homepage](https://github.com/ZiggyKor).